selimslab/selimslab.github.io/_NOTES/stem/social-sciences/psychology/cognitive-biases.md

 ---

-We tend to do what is quick, easy, comfortable over doing the important
+We tend to do what is quick, easy, and comfortable over doing the important

 We mistake the limits of our vision as the limits of the world